 On the northern wall of the church can still be seen a medieval mural which appears to depict St. George slaying a recumbent dragon.

 The other depictions are unfortunately less clear however the figure of St. Christopher can just about be discerned.
 Above the mural is a magnificent roof which is richly decorated on the King posts with late 15th century figures.
-At the Victorian restoration the corbels were also dressed with beautiful angelic figures.
+At the Victorian restoration the corbels were also dressed with beautiful angelic figures as well as a figure of the blessed Virgin Mary.

 At the west end there is a Ringers Gallery which opens onto the church and which has a Jacobean carved rail dedicated to John Baguley and Henry Burges who were Churchwardens in 1693.